 Professional Development Workshops (PDWs) are among the most rewarding, stimulating, and enjoyable sessions of the Academy of Management (AOM) Annual Meeting.
-The Entrepreneurship Division invites creative and innovative proposals for interactive PDW sessions for the 81st Annual Meeting of the Academy of Management, which will be held virtually from July 30 - August 3, 2021.
+The Entrepreneurship Division invites creative and innovative proposals for PDW sessions for the 81st Annual Meeting of the Academy of Management, which will be held virtually from July 30 - August 3, 2021.
 The Annual Meeting theme this year is “Bringing the Manager Back in Management”, with paper sessions, symposia, PDWs, and social opportunities that help address this theme.

-Given its mission, “We Grow Entrepreneurial Scholars”) and the Annual Meeting Theme, the ENT Division favors proposals that give participants at all career stages the opportunity to learn new skills, share ideas, help other scholars, have new experiences, and build connections.
+Taking into account the ENT Division mission (“We Grow Entrepreneurial Scholars”) and the Annual Meeting Theme, the ENT Division favors proposals that give participants at all career stages the opportunity to learn new skills, share ideas, help other scholars, have new experiences, and build connections.
 PDWs are meant as complements, not substitutes, for the regular AOM program.
 They should not cover conventional themes and topics or be structured as traditional paper or panel sessions.
 Rather, PDWs should be innovative in content and structure, exploring issues and encouraging interactions not usually featured in the main program.

-Proposals should interest members of the Entrepreneurship Division, or fit its domain, which includes not only the phenomena of self-employment, small-business management, family business, new-venture formation, innovation, and firm growth but also more general ideas about the recognition, analysis, and exploitation of entrepreneurial opportunities; the nature of novelty, creativity, and innovativeness within entrepreneurial settings are valued, as well as new theoretical and empirical approaches towards entrepreneurial process research.
-Sessions with standard paper presentations are more appropriate for traditional symposia.
+Proposals should interest members of the Entrepreneurship Division, or fit its domain, which includes not only the phenomena of self-employment, small-business management, family business, new-venture formation, innovation, and firm growth but also more general ideas about the recognition, analysis, and exploitation of entrepreneurial opportunities.
+Likewise, the nature of novelty, creativity, and innovativeness within entrepreneurial settings are valued, as well as new theoretical and empirical approaches towards entrepreneurial process research.
+Sessions with standard paper presentations are more appropriate for traditional sessions.

-The most effective PDWs encourage interaction among individuals and groups which do not typically participate in the same sessions, workshops, and activities: not only within the Entrepreneurship Division (e.g., between junior and senior scholars, between academics and practitioners, among scholars from different countries, among academics following different career paths, and so on), but also across the divisional lines of the Academy.
+The most effective PDWs encourage interaction among individuals and groups which do not typically participate in the same sessions, workshops, and activities–not only within the Entrepreneurship Division, but also across the divisional lines within the Academy.
 Hence you are encouraged to work with colleagues within and outside the Division and submit appropriate PDW proposals which have broad appeal to the Academy membership at-large.
-While not required, submitters are encouraged to consider the overall AOM 2020 conference theme, “2020: Broadening Our Sight,” when developing their proposals.

-PDW proposals may be submitted online at http://aom.org/annualmeeting/submission/ beginning in early December of 2019 (AoM is targeting a December 3rd date).
-Early submissions and expressions of interest are encouraged.
-The deadline for submissions is January 14, 2020, at 5PM ET (NY Time).
-The PDW program runs from 8 am Friday through 8 pm Saturday (August 7 and 8, 2020).
 All named PDW participants must commit to participation in advance.
 All proposals require a statement indicating that all named participants have consented to participate in the Entrepreneurship Division PDW.
-Even though the conference is being held virtually, The AOM’s “Rule of Three” for the PDW program is that “no one may submit or be associated with more than 3 PDW submissions; or appear in more than 3 PDW sessions during the preconference from Friday to Saturday, regardless of whether the sessions are held on-site or off-site.”
+Even though the conference is being held virtually, The AOM’s “Rule of Three” for the PDW program is that “no one may submit or be associated with more than 3 PDW submissions, or appear in more than 3 PDW sessions, regardless of whether the sessions are held synchronously or asynchronously.”

-If you have questions or would like to discuss a potential workshop idea, please contact the Entrepreneurship Division’s PDW Chair, April Franco at AOMENTaprilmfranco@gmail.com.
-To ensure sufficient time to develop your proposal, please forward your general inquiries before December 20, 2019.
+To ensure sufficient time to develop your proposal, please forward your general inquiries before December 18th, 2020.